zzhangjii/learning-library/workshops/datalake-journey-on-oci/Lab400_Provisioning_OEHCS.md

 ### **STEP 7**: Once provisioning is completed, click on the name of the instance to go to the Service Overview page

-- After provisioning is completed, the Service Overiew page has useful information including the **Connect Descriptor**.
+- After provisioning is completed, the Service Overview page has useful information including the **Connect Descriptor**.
 You will use the Connect Descriptor later in the lab exercises.

 ![](images/400/snap0012003.jpg)